spdx/spdx-3-model/model/AI/Properties/typeOfModel.md

 ## Description

-TypeOfModel records the type of the AI model(s) used in the software.
+A free form text that records the type of the AI model(s) used in the software.
 For instance, if it is a supervised model, unsupervised model, reinforcement learning model or a combination of those.

 ## Metadata